yuexintonychen/NOBS-Fake-News-Detector/README.md

 7. To front-end server, in "fake-news-final" folder, run [npm start].

 8. The site is now ready to go.
 Open browser and go to http://localhost:3000.
-You can search an url or enter some keywords to see the latest news and the likelihood of a news article being real/fake.
+You can search a URL or enter some keywords to see the latest news and the likelihood of a news article being real/fake.